kai687/sphinxawesome-theme/docs/how-to/customize.md

 This shows the word _HEADER_ on every page of your documentation.

-The main templates you may want to override include:
+The main templates you can override are:

 <!-- vale Google.Colons = NO -->